Logo

 How Much Will the Insurance Company Pay for My Totaled Car?

-Car insurance companies review the damage to your vehicle, and many use a system called CCC to decide what your car is worth.
-This system often gives values that are too low when a car is totaled.
-To protect yourself, look online for cars similar to yours—with the same make, model, and mileage—and show those real prices to the insurance adjuster.
+Insurance companies look at the damage to your car and often use a system called CCC to decide its value.
+This system can undervalue totaled cars.
+To protect yourself, find online listings for cars like yours with the same make, model, and mileage, and share those prices with the insurance adjuster.

 How Do I Get a Rental Car After My Car Wreck?